 DOEE will review the proposed plan and if approved, will prepare an ACP Agreement that outline the energy performance requirements, reporting/verification requirements and deadlines, and the alternative compliance penalty.

-- Buildings mid-Compliance Cycle that undergo a renovation resulting in a change of property type and receive its Use Change Certificate of Occupancy from DCRA before the end of the evaluation year(s).
+- Buildings mid-Compliance Cycle that undergo a renovation resulting in a change of property type and receive its Use Change Certificate of Occupancy from DCRA (now DOB) before the end of the evaluation year(s).
 (Buildings that change property types may also be eligible for a delay of compliance per Chapter 5.)

 4.3.1 New Construction ACP Option Requirements